Phillip Marzluf

 Composition and Rhetoric, Professional and Technical Communication, Literacy Studies, Pedagogy, Asian Studies

-Phillip Marzluf combines his interests in literacy studies, world literature, and composition-rhetoric with his interests in Asian and Mongolian Studies.
-He has published Language, Literacy, and Social Change in Mongolia (Lexington Books, 2018), which examines the history of literacy in Mongolia during the past 100 years.
-Currently, he is investigating travel writing in Mongolia and northern China.
+Phillip Marzluf combines his interests in literacy studies, world literature, travel writing, and composition-rhetoric with his interests in Asian and Mongolian Studies.
+He has recently published Travel Writing in Mongolia and Northern China, 1860-2020 (University of Amsterdam Press, 2023), which examines the interactions between Western travelers and Mongolians over the past 160 years.
+Currently, he is writing A Death in the Gobi, which investigates the 1913 murder of a Scot, George Grant, while he was protecting the telegraph lines linking China, Mongolia, and Russia.

 Recent Publications